 On October 20, 2011, the Louisiana Department of Natural Resources adopted new rules for the oil and gas industry that require an operator to obtain a work permit before engaging in hydraulic fracturing.

 The new rules also require operators to publicly disclose the content of the fluids they use in the fracking process—although it allows for exemptions of chemicals deemed “trade secrets,” a controversial clause that allows companies to keep toxic fracking chemicals secret.

 In April 2015, a Louisiana state judge ruled that St. Tammany Parish, a town located on the northern shore of Lake Pontchartrain, cannot use its zoning regulations to block a proposed oil drilling and fracking project within parish borders.
 The town voted to ban fracking in 2014.
 It has appealed the decision, posting a "cease and desist" notice at the fracking site in July 2015.

 For More Information:

-Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred in and around Louisiana.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred in and around Louisiana.
+Click on each fraccident to learn more: